 - From late October, plant seedlings of basil, beetroot, peppers (capsicum) and chillies, Chinese cabbage, chives, coriander, dill, parsley, celery, eggplant, leeks, lettuce, pak choi, parsley, rocket, spring onions, sweet corn, cucumbers, beans, melons, squash, zucchini and pumpkins and tomatoes.

 - If planting heat-loving vegetables such as tomatoes in early October, increase the temperatures around young seedlings with a cloche.
-Alternatively a cheap method is to cut in half plastic drink bottles and place the top half over the seedlings without the lid.
-This also protects young seedlings from slugs, snails and birds.
+Alternatively, a cheap method is to cut in half plastic drink bottles and place the top half over the seedlings without the lid.
+Seedlings will then be protected from slugs, snails and birds.

 - Citrus trees can be planted in spring, choose a well-drained site in full sun.